-Your degree in political science or international affairs can open many doors for career paths.
+Your degree in Political Science, Public Administration or International Affairs can open many doors for career paths.
 The key is preparation and persistence in your exploration and search for jobs.
 Be sure to look into internship options on our internships page.
 Get help putting together your résumé from the University of Nevada, Reno Career Studio.
 Talk to faculty and those who are in the career paths you are interested in.
-Explore the websites below that have links to job boards in fields related to political science and international affairs.
+Explore the websites below that have links to job boards in fields related to political science, public administration or international affairs.
 These resources have descriptions of careers and advice on getting where you want to go, or discovering a new route you hadn't thought of.
 This list does not constitute a formal endorsement nor guarantee of results.

 You might find it helpful to start by looking at the American Political Science Association.
 This site explains different opportunities for political science and policy students.